 This lesson is recommended for middle and high school students in life science, biology, health and math classes.
 It is designed for 3 class sessions with homework to view 2 videos, conduct independent research, and develop presentations.
 Students learn and apply key terms and concepts in epidemiology, analyze current data to develop hypotheses, and discuss the roles that politics and economics play in the current pandemic.
 The role of public health and Hawaiian practices of constant observation, monitoring, and decision-making are connected to concepts of resilience and sustainability of social ecosystems, the interconnected human and natural systems we are all a part of, not apart from.

-LESSON VIII: SUSTAINABILITY AND RESILIENCE: TEENAGE LESSONS
+LESSON VIII: SUSTAINABILITY AND RESILIENCE: Elder knowledge in a modern world